shidhincr/shidhincr.github.com/source/_posts/2013-09-26-some-gotchas-in-arithmetic-expression-evaluation-javascript.markdown

 	`a = 5 - GetValue( Evaluate( X )`

 2. Now it need to evaluate the expression `X` where `b = Y - b`.
-Here the first operand `Y` itself a sub-expression, so parser has to evaluate it first before calcualting the value of the second operand `b`.
+Here the first operand `Y` itself a sub-expression, so parser has to evaluate it first before calculating the value of the second operand `b`.
 3. Let's evaluate the expression `Y` which is `a = a + b`.
 This is straightforward and contains no sub expression , hence evaluated like this.

 	`a = GetValue( a ) + GetValue( b )`